 We are happy to tailor our guided tours to your group – please contact us.
 We will also be happy to advise you on how you can combine your visit to the Beznau nuclear power plant with a visit to the Axporama.

 Individuals or groups of less than eight people can sign up for the public guided tours.

-Due to the current situation, there will be no guided tours of the nuclear power plant and the hydroelectric power plant on Beznau Island or the Würenlingen interim storage facility until further notice, and the Axporama Visitor Center will remain temporarily closed.
-However, we do accept bookings by telephone for dates starting in May, but you are welcome to book online.
+Due to the current situation, there will be no guided tours of the nuclear power plant and the hydroelectric power plant on the island of Beznau or the Würenlingen interim storage facility until further notice.
+The Axporama Visitor Center is expected to reopen its doors to visitors on 8 June 2020.
+Individual visitors are welcome.
+We are happy to take bookings for groups online or by telephone.
 We reserve the right to cancel bookings again, depending on how the situation develops.

 We collect your contact data and all the information you provide when registering for a power plant tour on our web form.
 This data is stored in our visitor centre system.
 State of the art information security measures are used to protect and maintain the security, integrity and availability of your data.

 The collected data is required to process your registration for a power plant tour.
 The basis for data processing is the fulfilment of the contract and safeguarding our legitimate interests.
 After the tour, the data is automatically deleted from our visitor centre system.

 You have the right at any time and at no cost to obtain written information about the personal data processed by us, or to request the correction of inaccurate personal data as well the restriction of the respective processing.
 Requests for information can be sent in writing to our postal address with a copy of your identity card or passport.